Toyota Motor Europe’s digitalisation strategy involves collaboration, precision and leveraging its mega hub to move into performance mode.

 Deville added that the Toyota ethos also plays a big role in accepting new technologies and systems of working, which is another reason that option fitting was taken inhouse.
 He said that Toyota’s motto is actually on the outside of the mega hub building.
 “That’s what our people commit every morning when they pass the door. that’s what our people commit every morning when they pass the door,” he said.

-Experts from VW, Audi, BMW, Catena-X, Toyota, JLR, Infineon, CATL, Mercedes-Benz, SEAT, Daimler Truck and more gather on stage at this year’s Automotive Logistics & Supply Chain Digital Strategies Europe, from 3-4 December in Munich, Germany.
+Experts from VW, Audi, BMW, Catena-X, Toyota, JLR, Infineon, CATL, Mercedes-Benz, SEAT, Daimler Truck and more gathered on stage at this year’s Automotive Logistics & Supply Chain Digital Strategies Europe, which took place 3-4 December in Munich, Germany.

-The speakers will discuss how we can form a more co-creative, resilient and sustainable supply chain, providing insights into using the latest digital advancements to tackle uncertainty, volatility and cost pressures.
+The speakers discussed how to form a more co-creative, resilient and sustainable supply chain, providing insights into using the latest digital advancements to tackle uncertainty, volatility and cost pressures.
+Follow our recap blog to get insights, news and Red Sofa video interviews from the event.

 No comments yet